dOrgTech/Ecosystem/scenario-specs/10-instant-communication.md

 # Instant Communication
 ## Description
 TODO: High level description.
-* dOrg chat.
+* DAO chat.
-  * Members within a dOrg can create channels or private messages.
+  * Members within a DAO can create channels or private messages.
 * Community chat.
-  * Cross dOrg channels and private messages.
+  * Cross DAO channels and private messages.

 ## Motivation
 TODO: Explain the motivation behind enabling this scenario.

-## Examples
+## Example Scenarios
 TODO: Show a few different examples of what this scenario might look like.

 ## Supporting Data